-- Observations can be completed live in the classroom or by using a pre-recorded video or audio file. - SMT collects extensive data regarding teacher and student actions that is linked to events in the classroom. - There is an immediate post-observation analysis of data with visual representations displayed in tables, graphs, and heat maps of seating charts. - With a seating chart, the data are linked to specific students, small groups and analyzed by student demographics. - Data are linked to video segments making it easy to locate specific examples of a teacher or student's actions. - Small group actions can be noted for examining small group dynamics and engagement. - The lesson plan is attached to the observation for ease of access for the observer or any team member. - Summative forms tailored to local needs can be filled out, attached, and viewable by any team member.
+- Observations can be completed live in the classroom or by using a pre-recorded video or audio file. - SMT collects extensive data regarding teacher and student actions that is linked to events in the classroom. - There is an immediate post-observation analysis of data with visual representations displayed in tables, graphs, and heat maps of seating charts. - With a seating chart, the data are linked to specific students, small groups and analyzed by student demographics. - Data are linked to video segments making it easy to locate specific examples of a teacher or student's actions - Small group actions can be noted for examining small group dynamics and engagement. - The lesson plan is attached to the observation for ease of access for the observer or any team member. - Summative forms tailored to local needs can be filled out, attached, and viewable by any team member.
 SMT provides some standard forms, or users can also upload and use their own personalized forms as well.
 SMT provides some standard forms, or users can also upload and use their own personalized forms as well. - SMT provides a platform for the observation team (of up to four people) to collaborate and communicate.

-Data Collection Screen
+Quantitative Mode - Data Collection Screen

-The data collection screen contains a seating chart, the video window (live or audio has no video), and the data collection buttons that observers use to note teacher and student actions that result in rich and robust indicators and analyses.
-Note that for international use, the button sets can be customized by the user's native language.
+The data collection screen contains a seating chart, the video window (live or audio has no video), and the data collection buttons observers use to note teacher and student actions that result in rich and robust indicators and analyses.

-However, button sets can be toggled off for novices or users who wish only to collect specific data, as seen below, making it quite easy to collect critical data such as student engagement.
+The initial view and impression for some are that there are a lot of buttons.
+However, button sets can be toggled off for novices or users who wish to collect only specific data (as seen below), making it easy to collect critical data such as student engagement.
+A user could learn to collect just the student engagement data in minutes.
 The training videos and manual scaffold the user from simple to complex data collection.